ashandoak/ashandoak.github.io/README.md

 My own interest in literate programming began about four years ago as I was revamping some dated curriculum that was part of the program I teach at [North Island College](https://www.nic.bc.ca/programs/business-applied-studies/digital-design-development/).
 I had come across the term while studying scholarship of teaching and learning papers from [ACM SIGCSE](https://www.sigcse.org/) and it struck me as an excellent pedagogical tool that could be brought to bear in my classrooms: my students typically have broad ranging backgrounds and levels of proficiency and many are coming to programming for the first time, or after a lengthy career in another field and so literate programming seemed to me to be an excellent tool for the communication of programming concepts embedded in the very object they're using in practice.

-Unfortunately, our programs at that time focused primarily on web technologies in the first year of instruction, and I stuggled to find an appropriate fit with JavaScript that didn't require that the students be forced to adopt a new interface.
+Unfortunately, our programs at that time focused primarily on web technologies in the first year of instruction, and I struggled to find an appropriate fit with JavaScript that didn't require that the students be forced to adopt a new interface.
 I was able to implement something in this vein using [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) for my second year students studying Swift, but the first year students were left without.
 I haven't lost interest, however, and would like to incorporate something like this into my newer Kotlin and Android Studio based courses.

-Fast forward to fall 2020 as I was beginning my MSc studies at UVic: The funding I have received for tuition costs has been provided as part of my professional development fund at North Island College, and part of my committment to justifying this funding has been to record my learning journey in the form of a Jupyter Notebook.
+Fast forward to fall 2020 as I was beginning my MSc studies at UVic: The funding I have received for tuition costs has been provided as part of my professional development fund at North Island College, and part of my commitment to justifying this funding has been to record my learning journey in the form of a Jupyter Notebook.
 So I'm happy to be continuing this activity in a more official capacity in CSC595, where I'm finding myself at the intersection between literate programming and my own learning journey.

 ## Lecture 2 (Jan.
 13, 2022)